Anxiety | Why you might be to blame for a rise in workplace paranoia19 Jan, 20214 minutes

 What can bosses do to ease this burden?

-Whilst it simply isn’t feasible to increase the amount of in-person meetings currently taking place, bosses must do all they can to increase the level of clarity and communication within their businesses.
-This means ensuring that staff have constant access to a line manager with the option of talking over video, and that as a whole company, townhalls discussing the details of the company’s health, even if this information is not positive, are essential.
+While it simply isn’t feasible to increase the amount of in-person meetings currently taking place, bosses must do all they can to increase the level of clarity and communication within their businesses.
+This means ensuring that staff have constant access to a line manager with the option of talking over video, and that as a whole company, town halls discussing the details of the company’s health, even if this information is not positive, are essential.